Personal Income Tax -> Stocks and Bonds -> Tax Rates on Investment Income

 If you have no income other than interest income, you can earn approximately $11,635 in 2017 before any federal tax is payable.

-If you have no income other than Canadian dividend income eligible for the enhanced dividend tax credit, you can earn approximately $51,475 in 2016 before any federal tax is payable.
+If you have no income other than Canadian dividend income eligible for the enhanced dividend tax credit, you can earn approximately $51,637 in 2017 before any federal tax is payable.
 However, provincial tax may be payable.
 For every $100 of these dividends, $138 (grossed-up amount) is included as taxable income (the extra $38 is called the dividend "gross-up").
 Then taxes are reduced by the enhanced dividend tax credit, resulting in a low tax rate.
 See the Dividend Tax Credits page for federal and provincial rates, information on how much can be earned in each province before taxes are payable, and information on the changing gross-up rate.
-These Canadian dividends are the most tax-efficient, even for a senior who is receiving Old Age Security which gets clawed back due to the gross-up of the dividends.
+These Canadian dividends are the most tax-efficient, even for a senior who is receiving Old Age Security which gets clawed back due to the gross-up of the dividends, and for whom the age amount is clawed back.
 You can check this out by using our Investment Income Tax Calculator.

 The Canadian Tax & RRSP Savings Calculator is will calculate your taxes payable for each province and territory except Quebec, which has a separate Tax and RRSP Savings Calculator.
 The online tax calculators can be used to determine your taxes payable for different types of investment income.
 They will show your total federal and provincial taxes, as well as CPP and EI premiums on different types and amounts of income.